Master’s Programme Pharmaceutical Sciences – Drug Development and Regulatory Affairs

 The aim of this joint English-language Master's programme is to train experts who understand the processes required for the development of new medicinal products in their entirety and are able to apply and successfully implement them in their future professional environment.

 Graduates receive a technically and scientifically sound education in the field of drug development and the regulations required for this.
-This includes relevant knowledge of molecular disease processes that can be influenced by drugs and the molecular structures that can be used as therapeutics.
+This includes relevant knowledge of molecular disease processes that can be influenced by drugs and the molecular structures that can serve as targets for therapeutics.

 Graduates have detailed knowledge of the strategies and methods required for the preclinical and clinical development and testing of medicinal products and the theoretical and practical regulatory knowledge required for successful marketing authorisation in Europe.
 They are therefore able to independently and successfully plan, organise and carry out complex projects in the context of modern drug development and accompany them through to final market approval.
 They have the opportunity to specialise further in the field of medicinal products within the framework of application-oriented projects.

-In particular, graduates will have specialised skills in the following subject areas:
+In particular, graduates will have special skills in the following subject areas:

 • Preclinical drug development